MindChirp/shrokbot-canary/README.md

     - /playtop `url` - Inserts a given song from youtube as the next in queue
     - /pause - Pauses the audio playback
     - /resume - Resumes the audio playback
+    - /fuckoff - Disconnects the bot, clearing the queue

 ## Roadmap